goonpug/goonpug/README.md

 Plugin Installation
 -------------------

-1. Ensure that [SourceMod](http://www.sourcemod.net) is installed and properly configured on your server.
+1. Ensure that [Metamod 1.9](http://www.sourcemm.net) is installed and properly configured on your server.

 2. Extract the contents of the goonpug\_\<version\>.zip file into your csgo server folder.
 Everything is properly organized underneath the standard